-The Atacama Desert in Chile is renowned worldwide for its breathtaking night skies, but some 1,000 kilometres south of the world-renowned stargazing hotspot that is the Atacama Desert, this lesser-trodden valley is a gem for travellers seeking a beautiful starry sky.
+The Elqui Valley in Chile is one of the world’s best-kept stargazing secrets.
+Some 1,000 kilometres south of the world-renowned stargazing hotspot that is the Atacama Desert, this lesser-trodden valley is a gem for travellers seeking a beautiful starry sky.
 The valley comes to life at night, with a blanket of stars piercing through one of the world’s clearest atmospheres.
-Pisco Elqui, a peaceful village at the heart of the valley, is the ideal place to discover this nocturnal beauty; in this guide we explain everything you need to know about stargazing in the Elqui Valley.
+We visited Pisco Elqui, a peaceful village at the heart of the valley, and found it to be the ideal place to discover this nocturnal beauty; in this guide we explain everything you need to know about stargazing in the Elqui Valley.

 In this article: